nesanders/ai_comment_summarization_hria/README.md

 to automatically summarize and generate information about legislative policy comments from the public.

-This code was developed during a collaboration with Health Resources in action to look at legislative testimony delivered in oral hearings at multiple stage legislatures in October 2023.
+This code was developed during a collaboration with Health Resources in Action to look at legislative testimony delivered in oral hearings at multiple stage legislatures in October 2023.
 The AI models and methods used were selected at that point in time and are no longer the best available.